INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Neural Networks for Visual Perception and Language Interaction

 \subsection{\onet for Object Detection and Tracking}

-Object detection provides a set of object proposals $\objboxset$ for \invigorate.
-Noticeably, our states and beliefs are all object-based.
-Thus, it is necessary to not only detect objects but also track objects across different steps so as to update the belief according to the observations.
+\invigorate applies the Cascade R-CNN~\citep{cai2018cascade} as the base object detector, which is trained on the union of COCO~\citep{lin2014microsoft} and VMRD~\citep{zhang2018visual}. \bluetxt{ Nevertheless, imperfect detection is inevitable due to noisy visual observations, neural network failures, and partial observability in our tasks.
+Moreover, \invigorate is trying to deal with multi-step goal-directed grasping, which means that it needs to track the object states and maintain consistency throughout multi-step results.
+Hence, we introduce an object detection and cross-step tracking mechanism in this section. }

-In \invigorate, we apply the well-known Cascade R-CNN~\cite{cai2018cascade} as the base detector \onet to provide object proposals for every single step.
-The detector is trained on the union of COCO~\cite{lin2014microsoft} and VMRD~\cite{zhang2018visual} to support a wide variety of objects while keeping good generality.
-To track objects across multiple steps, we maintain an object pool $\objboxset$.
-In each step, we first feed the raw image to the base detector to obtain a set of proposals $\objboxdet$.
+Specifically, to track objects across multiple steps, we maintain an object pool $\objboxset$.
+In each step, we first feed the raw image \image to the base detector and obtain a set of proposals $\objboxdet$.
 Then, we feed all historical proposals in $\objboxset$ to the object detector to re-classify them and get a historical set $\objboxhis$.
 Subsequently, we merge $\objboxhis$ into $\objboxdet$ using Hungarian algorithm with the cost function defined as:

-where $\iou{\objbox_\obj}{\objbox_j}$ is the \textit{intersection of union} (IoU) between $\objbox_\obj$ and $\objbox_j$, and $\objclsscore$ means the normalized class scores given by the object detector.
-Intuitively, bounding boxes with large IoU and the same category will be merged into one.
-Finally, the object pool $\objboxset$ will be updated by $\objboxdet\cup\objboxhis$ using Hungarian algorithm again with the same cost function defined in Eq. \ref{eq:hungcost}.
+\bluetxt{where $\objbox_\obj$ and $\objbox_j$ represent the bounding boxes of object $\obj$ and $j$, $\iou{\objbox_\obj}{\objbox_j}$ is the \textit{intersection of union} (IoU) between $\objbox_\obj$ and $\objbox_j$, $\objclsscore_\obj$ and $\objclsscore_j$ mean the normalized confidence scores given by the object detector, and $\alpha_1$ and $\alpha_2$ are the weights to balance the two items and $\alpha_1 +\alpha_2 = 1$.} Intuitively, bounding boxes with large IoU and the same category will be merged into one.
+Finally, the object pool $\objboxset$ will be updated by $\objboxdet\cup\objboxhis$ using Hungarian algorithm again with the same cost function defined in \eqref{eq:hungcost}.
 Such a detection procedure is more robust against false positives and false negatives.
-The merging process based on the Hungarian algorithm also enables object tracking across different steps, which is a prerequisite for belief update.
+The merging process based on the Hungarian algorithm also enables object tracking across different steps, which is a prerequisite for belief updates.